Short Stay Accommodation (Visitor Accommodation)

 Generally Short Stay Accommodation means a habitable building that is let out to paying guests for overnight accommodation usually while people are on holiday.

 It can include very short periods of 1 or 2 nights to a number of weeks but is not a premises requiring a tenancy agreement.
 It does not apply to hotels, motels or caravan parks.

 The SSA provider may choose their own booking platform for eg. Airbnb, HomeAway and Stayz etc.

 The following site can assist otherwise phone the Council planning department.

-If your property is zoned in a residential zone – General residential, Rural living or Environmental living, the following FAQ’s apply.
+If your property is zoned in a residential zone – General residential or Rural living, the following FAQ’s apply.